History of the Philippines: Tondo

 Tondo was a major trade hub on Luzon island in the northern part of the Pasig River delta.
 The earliest historical record of local polities and kingdoms, the Laguna Copperplate Inscription, indirectly refers to the Tagalog polity of Tondo (c. before 900–1589) and two to three other settlements believed to be located somewhere near Tondo, as well as a settlement near Mt.
 Diwata in Mindanao, and the temple complex of Medang in Java.
 Although the precise political relationships between these polities is unclear in the text of the inscription, the artifact is usually accepted as evidence of intra- and inter-regional political linkages as early as 900.
 By the arrival of the earliest European ethnographers during the 1500s, Tondo was led by the paramount ruler called a "Lakan".
-It had grown into a major trading hub, sharing a monopoly with the Rajahnate of Maynila over the trade of Ming dynasty products throughout the archipelago.
+It had grown into a major trading hub, sharing a monopoly with the Kingdom of Maynila over the trade of Ming dynasty products throughout the archipelago.
 This trade was significant enough that the Yongle Emperor appointed a Chinese governor named Ko Ch'a-lao to oversee it.

 Since at least the year 900, this thalassocracy centered in Manila Bay flourished via an active trade with Chinese, Japanese, Malays, and various other peoples in Asia.
-Tondo thrived as the capital and the seat of power of this ancient kingdom, which was led by kings under the title "Lakan" that belongs to the caste of the Maharlika, who were the feudal warrior class in ancient Tagalog society.
-At its height, they ruled a large part of what is now known as Luzon from Ilocos to Bicol from possibly before 900 CE to 1571, becoming the largest precolonial state.
-The Spaniards called them Hidalgos.
+Tondo was led by a Lakan who belonged to the caste of the Maginoo, who were the nobility in ancient Tagalog society.
+The people of Tondo were also good agriculturists, and lived through farming and aquaculture.